Cyanilux

 #define MYHLSLINCLUDE_INCLUDED

-// The function name "MyFunction" will be the Name used in the Custom Function.
+// The function name "MyFunction" will be the Name used in the Custom Function node.

 // The _float suffix is used to support the Float/Single precision.